Beachwood

 character sets

-Contains 584 glyphs to support 223 languages in Western Europe, Central Europe, Vietnam and Oceania, plus Cyrillics.
+Beachwood contains 584 glyphs that support 223 languages in Western Europe, Central Europe, Vietnam and Oceania, and Cyrillics.

 character set 2